 Wireless Guitar Signal Transmitter

-A transmitter and a receiver that transmit wireless the guitar signal and modify it.
+A transmitter and a receiver that transmit wireless the guitar signal.

 Author: Salomia Andrei-Gabriel